Rihanna: 2009–2011: Domestic violence case, Rated R, and Loud

-Rihanna entered an on-again, off-again relationship with Canadian rapper Drake in 2009.
-In June 2010, she collaborated with rapper Eminem on the single "Love the Way You Lie".
+In June 2010, Rihanna collaborated with rapper Eminem on the single "Love the Way You Lie".
 It topped the Billboard Hot 100 for seven consecutive weeks and peaked at number two in the UK; it was also the latter country's best-selling song of 2010.
 In October that year, Rihanna switched management, signing with Jay-Z's Roc Nation.
-Rihanna returned to her more upbeat sound with her fifth studio album, Loud, which was released on November 12, 2010.
+She returned to her more upbeat sound with her fifth studio album, Loud, which was released on November 12, 2010.
 A dance-pop record, Loud debuted at number three in the US with first-week sales of 207,000 copies.
 It spawned three Billboard Hot 100 number-one singles: "Only Girl (In the World)", "What's My Name?" featuring Drake, and "S&M", which topped the chart following the release of its remix with Britney Spears.
 Rihanna became the youngest and fastest solo artist in Billboard Hot 100 history to accumulate ten number-one singles.

 At the 53rd Grammy Awards in 2011, "Only Girl (In the World)" won Best Dance Recording.
 The songs "Man Down", "California King Bed", and "Cheers (Drink to That)" were released as singles from Loud in 2011.
 To support the album, Rihanna launched the Loud Tour in June 2011, which included a record-breaking ten sold-out shows at The O2 Arena in London—the most by a female artist in the venue's history.
 The tour grossed $90 million, making it one of the highest-grossing tours worldwide that year.
 Also in 2011, she featured on three other artists' songs: West's "All of the Lights" from My Beautiful Dark Twisted Fantasy (2010), Nicki Minaj's "Fly" from her debut album Pink Friday (2010), and David Guetta's "Who's That Chick?" from One More Love (2010).